RadekTester/space_invaders/README.md

 ### Intro
 This is a Python 3.x application.
 It has been developed and tested with Python 3.8.
+It is not using any fancy features so it should work with lower version of Python 3.x as well

 ### Files and Folders structure: